TIY-Rails-1507/Rails/19_show_associations.md

 Change Explore so that we can see all the reviews for a hotel on the show page.

 ## Step 2
-Update this so that the list is ordered, so that the most recent reviews are at the top
+Update this so that the list is ordered, so that the most recent reviews are at the top.

 ## Step 3
 Only show the 3 most recent reviews in the show page of an hotel.